 If it takes off, you’ll know the community and how to work in your branding and promote internal thought-leaders.
 If it fizzles out, there’s still tons of great material being shared in a candid and relaxed environment, so you’ll probably still learn a lot that can help you grow your business.

 At Optily, we’re all about omnichannel approaches, so we’re really excited to see something shaking up the fairly well-established world of social media.
 That being said, Google and Facebook are still the kings of content distribution and online marketing, so we hope you’re on top of those platforms already.

 If you’re up and running with ads on these 2 platforms, you’re likely having a whale of a time figuring out which campaigns are performing best, on which platform, and at which time.
 If so, we can help.
-Check out the Optily single-click ad optimization tool that instantly recommends how to shuffle your budgets around make the most of your ad spend.
+Check out the Optily single-click ad optimization tool that instantly recommends how to shuffle your budgets around making the most of your ad spend.
 Try it free for 2 weeks!

 Stay tuned, you might even see some of the Optily team in rooms on digital marketing in Clubhouse!